Remote-Controlled (RC) Aircraft

 Ages 12 and older

-Sky Streak airplanes will be included in this kit for very beginning building and flying of model aircraft.
-This simple model building and experimentation with flying will lead to learning to fly remote-controlled aircraft via a Real Flight Simulator computer program, a hand-held controller, two Skystreak balsa planes and a Mini Apprentice, the remote-controlled aircraft -- all of which are included in this kit.
+Sky Streak airplanes will be included in this kit for very beginning building and flying of balsa planes.
+This simple experimentation with flying will lead to learning to fly remote-controlled aircraft via a Real Flight Simulator computer program.
 This program complements the CAP AEX Model Aircraft and Remote-Controlled (MARC) modules developed by a CAP volunteer.
 The MARC I and II modules are available online in the AE Downloads and Resources section of the CAP member portal, eServices.

-This kit is intended to take advantage of the added bonus of the opportunity for youth to work with area Academy of Model Aeronautics clubs for mentorship in learning to fly real remote-controlled airplanes, especially in TAG (Take-off and Grow) programs.
+With this kit is intended to take advantage of the opportunity for youth to work with area Academy of Model Aeronautics clubs for mentorship in learning to fly real remote-controlled airplanes, especially in TAG (Take-off and Grow) programs.
 Before ordering the kit, please read computer compatibility requirements for the RealFlight Simulator.

 NOTES: